savarin/pyconuk-introtutorial/README.md

-# Kaggle Berlin Introductory Tutorial
+# Pycon UK Introductory Tutorial

 ## Installation Notes
 This tutorial requires *pandas*, *scikit-learn* and *IPython* with the IPython Notebook.
 If